 Upon enquiry, you’ll be given the publisher’s Material Specifications.
-These will tell you the required size and resolution, and deadlines, and stuff, but their color specs are often woefully inadequate.
-All you’ll get is “Files must be CMYK”, without a shred of further information.
+These will tell you the required size and resolution, and deadlines, and stuff, but their colour specs are often woefully inadequate.
+All you’ll get is "Files must be CMYK", without a shred of further information.

 If so, you need to contact them to ask for an accurate ICC profile.
 Don’t ask the sales rep, they won’t have a clue – try to speak to the Prepress department.

 A modern metropolitan newspaper is likely to be able to supply you with a CMYK profile for their printing press.
-If so, that’s fabulous – download it and proceed straight to Part Two of this article.
+If so, that’s fabulous – download it and proceed straight down to Part Two of this article.

 However, a suburban or regional newspaper might not be so well-managed.
 If the only answer you get is "Um … what?", or a parrot-like repetition of "Files must be CMYK", then you’ll need to read Part One of this article.

 So you’re on the phone, and your request for an ICC profile has come to naught.
 You need to gather a couple of important bits of information to give yourself a fighting chance at satisfactory printing.

 - Question 1: What is the Dot Gain on your press?